haithcockce/learning-stuff/docs/training/infiniband-overview.md

   - CM is responsible for timing out and retying the above requests if needed
   - CM services can also be brought into userspace via `ib_ucm` should you want to register your own CM
     - [`ibacm`](https://linux.die.net/man/1/ibacm) is an example service in userspace which helps map IB endpoints to names/addresses and caching such info
+- Communication IDs
+  - Instances of connections are tracked via Communication IDs
+  - A communication ID is associated with a QP, the RDMA route (which includes the SA Path Record), an IB device, and an event handler called whenever a communication event happens
+  - Communication IDs operate conceptually similar to a socket in that a socket describes a combination of local IP address to communication over and remote IP address to communicate to.
+The main conceptual difference is communications can be async and communications must be explicitly bound to an IB device before listening/communication (a socket can be bound via `INADDR_ANY` wherein you do not care about a specific device to listen to and will accept connections over any device)